daooda-galsen-dev/weekend-challenge-3/README.md

 # weekend-challenge-3

-a coding challenge organized by github.com/xarala221
+A coding challenge organized by github.com/xarala221

-## techno
-PYTHON